 New ASHRAE Guidelines to Improve Ventilation

-On August 19, 2020 ASHARE released updated guidance in the form of a building readiness guide that includes specifics on improving ventilation with a pre and post flushing strategy during the covid-19 pandemic.
+On August 19, 2020 ASHRAE released updated guidance in the form of a building readiness guide that includes specifics on improving ventilation with a pre and post flushing strategy during the covid-19 pandemic.
 It also demonstrates the importance of having management plans in place for both unoccupied buildings and those reopening.
 You can read about the guidance here.

 Last year ASHRAE also just released new ventilation guidelines.
 This affects air change rates (ACR) and air changes per hour (ACH).
 Standards are set by occupancy level and use of the indoor space.
 Using this information in ventilation improvement plans helps IAQ.